binshadhbu/login_template/README.md

 # login_template

-A login and lgout template for flutter apps works based on firebase authentication.
+A login and logout template for flutter apps works based on firebase authentication.

 ## Getting Started